Army of the Kingdom of Naples (Napoleonic): Origin

-After the demise of the Bourbon-ruled Kingdom of Naples in 1806, a French-ruled client state was established in its place, with the throne being given to Napoleon's brother, Joseph Bonaparte.
+Following the Battle of Campo Tenese on 9 March 1806, where French forces under General Jean Reynier decisively defeated the Bourbon Neapolitan army the Kingdom of Naples collapsed giving way to a French-ruled client state was established in its place, with the throne being given to Napoleon's brother, Joseph Bonaparte.
 However, when Joseph transferred to becoming King of Spain, the throne of Naples was granted to Napoleon's brother-in-law, Joachim Murat.

 The army soon became the single largest source of public employment in the Kingdom, and was the institution that Murat, in particular, looked to create an independent base for his kingdom.

 However, recruitment for the army was difficult from the start, due to the usual resistance to the unpopular French conscription system which had been introduced.
 The number of men raised initially was so meagre that convicts and captured brigands were drafted into regiments.
 Most officers were either captured Bourbon officers or French and Polish officers that stayed in Naples after the 1806 campaign.

 Neapolitan troops served in various campaigns under Napoleon and his generals, even taking up important roles such as escorting the Emperor back to France on the way back from the Invasion of Russia.
 However, Murat's alliance-switching spree in 1813 up to 1815 resulted in his army having mixed loyalties and gradually dissolving, finding no interest in serving or fighting for Murat in his campaigns.